hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_medtech_service.html.markdown

 ---
 An `identity` block exports the following:

-* `type` The type of identity used for the Healthcare Fhir service.
+* `type` - The type of identity used for the Healthcare Med Tech service.

 * `principal_id` - The Principal ID associated with this System Assigned Managed Service Identity.